Flow Chemistry Society

 The Journal of Flow Chemistry, the periodical of the Flow Chemistry Society published by Akadémiai Kiadó, was selected for coverage in the Science Citation Index in February, 2013.
 The quarterly journal was launched in August 2011, which means that the official impact factor was reached within two years.

-New journals rarely achieve this level of acknowledgment so fast.
-The Journal of Flow Chemistry, however, is a groundbreaking initiative publishing papers on the fast growing field of continuous operations of chemical reactions that offer numerous benefits and advantages including safe, fast, economic, green and sustainable synthesis.
-The idea of the journal attracted many highly cited scientists from around the world so the average Hirsch-index of both the editors (30.2) and corresponding authors (28.0) is remarkable.
-JFC invites manuscripts of the experts of the above fields.
+The Journal of Flow Chemistry, however, is a groundbreaking initiative publishing paper on the fast growing field of continuous operations of chemical reactions that offer numerous benefits and advantages including safe, fast, economic, green and sustainable synthesis.